dkekel/phunter/README.md

 This project is an attempt to automate online dating.
 It uses TensorFlow models to classify and select Tinder profiles.

-The classification is done in two steps:
+The classification consists of two steps:
-1. Profile photos are filtered to extract faces.
+1. Faces extracted from profile photos.
 2. A prediction algorithm using separate TF model is ran to decide if the profile should be selected.

-The model used for profiles selection is trained on a specific subset of faces that might not be relevant to your taste.
+The training dataset that was used for the profiles' selection TF model consists of a specific subset of faces that might not be relevant to your taste.
+Please take this into account when using the default model.

+### Requirements
+PHunter is using [MongoDB](https://www.mongodb.com/) as its storage.
+You might need to install MongoDB locally or use any Cloud-based service which provides it.

+### Running the project
-To run the project:
+To run the server:
 1. Start node server `node server/server.js`
 2. Open the main page `http://localhost:3000/`
 3. Login to Tinder in another tab
 4. Open DevTools in the browser in Tinder tab and extract API token from Local Storage
 5. Enter the token at PHunter screen and click `Start`

+To run the client:
+1. Navigate to sub-folder `phunter`
+2. Run `npm run serve` command

 ## Technical implementation
-The algorithm is split in the parts:
+The algorithm consists of the parts:
 * Server side
 * Client side